lucassf/UVA-Solutions/README.md

 # UVA-Solutions
-Solutions in c++ or Java to most of the UVA problems I've solved.
+Solutions in c++ or Java of most UVA problems I've solved.